OneShotMimic/character-motion-vaes/README.md

-# Character Controllers using Motion VAEs

-This repo is the codebase for the SIGGRAPH 2020 paper with the title above.
-Please find the paper and demo at our project website https://www.cs.ubc.ca/~hyuling/projects/mvae/.

 ## Quick Start

-This library should run on Linux, Mac, or Windows.
+This library should run on Linux, Mac (Intel version), or Windows.
+It is used for motion data structure pre-testing in Single-shot Motion Mimicking for Physics-based Character Animation project.

 ### Install Requirements